What is Macro Recorder?

-Visual Basic for Applications (VBA), the underlying language behind the Microsoft Office Suite, is an extremely useful language to understand for any user of Microsoft Excel.
+Macro Recorder records step-by-step macros in Visual Basic for Applications (VBA) code, the underlying language behind Microsoft Office Suite, which includes Excel.

 VBA Macro Reader Use-Cases in Finance